michaelg29/http-server/README.md

 # Troubleshooting
 * If you get the error: `Access is denied` when trying to start, you must allow the program through the firewall along with the specific port.
+    * Also run the following command in a powershell session with administrator permissions: ` netsh http add urlacl url=http://+:8008/ user=Everyone listen=yes`